Learn

 Estate tax benefits

 Superfunding can be a strategy to reduce estate taxes.
 Consider a grandparent with six grandchildren who's worried about being subject to estate tax when they die.
-With 529 plan superfunding, they can immediately move $80,000 per child out of their estate into a 529 plan for each of the six grandchildren.
-This moves $480,000 out of their estate but keeps those funds under their control.
-In five years' time, they can superfund each of those 529 plans again and further reduce their estate.
+With 529 plan superfunding, they can immediately move $95,000 per child out of their estate into a 529 plan for each of the six grandchildren.
+This moves $570,000 out of their estate but keeps those funds under their control.
+Five years later, they can superfund each of those 529 plans again and further reduce their estate.

 As federal estate tax limits are always in flux, it's important to have ongoing conversations as appropriate with your tax advisor and estate planning attorney about how 529 plans can reduce your estate tax liability.